peterhurford/send.vim/README.markdown

 ## send.vim
 **send.vim** Git add, git commit, git pull, git push all in one command, without leaving vim.

-Typing `:S <commit message>` in the vim ex command will automatically run the following commands in your shell:
+Typing `:Send <commit message>` in the vim ex command will automatically run the following commands in your shell:

 ```
 git add (everything in current git repository)